entando/entando-docs/vuepress/docs/next/tutorials/customize-the-platform/extend-app-builder.md

 For this exercise, we will create two links inside the menu.
 The first will link to a page listing all the users inside the entando instance.
-The second will list all the existing page models inside the Entando instance.
+The second will list all the existing page templates inside the Entando instance.

 For this example we’re using existing APIs from the Entando core just